olmofe/AltSchool_AKS_WebApps/README.md

 helm -n cattle-fleet-system upgrade -i --create-namespace --wait \
     fleet https://github.com/rancher/fleet/releases/download/v0.6.0-rc.5/fleet-0.6.0-rc.5.tgz
 ```
-> if that fails from your local machine, try the command from kubectl within the each cluster(eg.`quickstart-do-custom` and `local`)
+> if that fails from your local machine, try the command from kubectl within the each cluster(eg.`do-custom` and `local`)

 - Fleet should be ready to use now for single/multi cluster.
 You can check the status of the Fleet controller pods by running the below commands.
 ```